 The CompBio group includes students and faculty from biology, computer science, and mathematics from Reed College, a liberal arts school in Portland, Oregon.
-It is led by Dr. Anna Ritz, an Assistant Professor of Biology at Reed.
+It is led by Dr. Anna Ritz, a computer scientist and Associate Professor of Biology at Reed.

 The contributors of this blog are supported by different funding sources.
 Refer to Dr. Ritz’s website for more information.

 This blog grew out of a weekly journal as part of a collaborative REU with Dr. Derek Applewhite and students Alex King & Miriam Bern.
 The REU was sponsored by the Computing Research Association Committee on the Status of Women in Computing Research (CRA-W), in collaboration with the iAAMCS AYUR program.
 Both CREU and iAAMCS are funded by the National Science Foundation.

 M. J. Murdock Charitable Trust College Research Program for the Natural Sciences (2016-2019)